programmerraja/MyBlog/content/misc/Finance  & stock.md

 Mutual fund
 - morning star
 - compare with index fund does it have more then index fund
+-  Any advisor or salesperson who suggests choosing a fund based on its low NAV is misguiding you

 No Mutual fund consistencly performed well compared to index fund.